 There have been circumstances where a parent has been charged with this offense, when his child was in the basement with a few friends and the parent was upstairs sleeping.
 The language in the statute “make available an alcoholic beverage” can mean the parent is on the hook even if he or she turns a blind eye and the kids raid the liquor cabinet.

 The statute however creates several exceptions.
 It allows the parent or guardian of an underage individual to provide their own underage child alcohol inside their home.
 It also permits the service of alcohol to an underage person in their home if it involves a religious observance or ceremony.
-Finally, the statute does not apply to any person in his home who offers alcohol to an underage person in the presence of and with the permission of the parent or guardian of the underage person.
+Finally, this NJ statute does not apply to any person in his home who offers alcohol to an underage person in the presence of and with the permission of the parent or guardian of the underage person.

-In addition to the above statute, many towns have enacted local ordinances making it unlawful for a minor to drink on private property.
+In addition to the above statute, many towns in NJ have enacted local ordinances making it unlawful for a minor to drink on private property.
 Therefore, it is important to be aware of your town’s ordinances before your child hosts a party.